MiSTer-devel/Hardware_MiSTer/README.md

 to use higher clock.
 May be power consumption or older technology process is the reason.
 With AS4C16M16SA-6TCN maximum achieved clock is 150MHz+.
 Another chip tested is IS42S16320D-6TL which is actually 64MB.
 The maximum clock achived is 130MHz which is acceptable.
 64MB is 4 times more expensive and not suggested to use due to all cores are targeted for 32MB only.
 64MB is fully backward compatible with 32MB and can be used if price is not an issue.
 Probably 32MB chip from the same serie of ISSI mfg should work fine as well.
 Basically any chip with achived clock of 120MHz can be considered as acceptable.
+Use [Memtest](https://github.com/MiSTer-devel/MemTest_MiSTer/tree/master/releases) utility to check the quality of SDRAM board.
+* SDRAM board can be mounted vertically and horizontally.
+Horizontal mount gives a little higher supported clocks.
+Vertical mount has better look like cartridge.
 * For straight 40pin header (IOBoard and horizontal SDRAM board) it's advised to use a [special header](https://github.com/MiSTer-devel/Hardware_MiSTer/tree/master/images/header_2.54mm_Pitch-2x20_Pin-Female-Double_Row-Long_Pin.jpg) with additional plastic on pin making it higher and match the height of Arduino header of DE10-nano board.
 * For angled 40pin header (Vertical SDRAM board) use [standard angled 40pin header](https://github.com/MiSTer-devel/Hardware_MiSTer/blob/master/images/header_2.54mm_Pitch-2x20_Pin-Female-Double_Row-Right_Angle_Pin.jpg)